-Why Having an ARC Card Is Essential for Foreigners in South Korea (2025)
+Why Having a RC Card Is Essential for Foreigners in South Korea (2025)

 That one piece of plastic, the Alien Registration Card, is the key to unlocking everything: your bank account, your phone, your healthcare, your apartment, and even your access to jobs and legal protection.

-👉 If you still need to apply, check out our Simple Guide to ARC, Bank Account, and Insurance in Korea, it breaks down exactly where to go, what to bring, and how to get it done.
+đ If you still need to apply, check out our Simple Guide to RC, Bank Account, and Insurance in Korea, it breaks down exactly where to go, what to bring, and how to get it done.

-👉 Not sure what could go wrong?
-Read our Top 5 ARC Card Issues Foreigners Face (and How to Avoid Them) to sidestep delays and document problems before they happen.
+đ Not sure what could go wrong?
+Read our Top 5 RC Card Issues Foreigners Face (and How to Avoid Them) to sidestep delays and document problems before they happen.

-8 Essential Benefits of Your Alien Registration Card (ARC)
+8 Essential Benefits of Your Registration Card (RC)

 Open a bank account with major banks like Shinhan, KB Kookmin, or Hana.